-In addition to the general requirements, there are also requirements for the types of visas.
-Some of the requirements related to U.S nonimmigrant visa pictures include:
+In addition to the standard requirements, there are also requirements for the types of visas.
+Some of the requirements related to US nonimmigrant visa pictures include:

-- For applicants using Form DS-160, Online Nonimmigrant Visa Application, you might be required to submit a digital photo which must meet the digital photo requirements.
+- Applicants using Form DS-160, might need to submit a digital photo which must meet the digital photo requirements.

-- In addition to the digital photo, you might also be required to submit 1 physical photo as per their requirements
+- In addition to the digital photo, you might also have to submit 1 physical photo as per their requirements

 Immigrant Visa Photo Requirements

-For those who are applying for a U.S immigrant visa to permanently stay in the U.S by submitting a Form DS-260, Online Immigrant Visa Application, the requirements include:
+For those who are applying for a US immigrant visa to permanently stay in the US, you must submit two physical photos in photo quality paper that comply with the standard US visa photo requirements

 Diversity Visa Photo Requirements

-For those who are entering the Diversity Visa (DV) program or lottery, photos are also required.
-The photo has to meet these requirements:
+For those who are entering the Diversity Visa (DV) program or lottery, the photo has to meet these requirements:

 If you scan an existing photo, it must meet these requirements:

-If you are selected for the Diversity Visa Program, you are then required to bring more photos.
-These photos must meet the following requirements:
+If you get selected for the Diversity Visa Program, you should bring more photos that comply with the photo requirements for US visa.

-The U.S visa photo requirements are quite extensive, so it is difficult to fulfill them all by yourself.
-That is why it is recommended that you seek professional photo services to take the photos and submit them to the U.S Embassy you are applying to.
+The US visa photo requirements are quite extensive, so it is difficult to fulfill them all by yourself.
+That is why it is better to seek professional photo services to take the photos and submit them to the US Embassy you are applying to.

-There are many professional services which will take photos of you which fulfill the requirements and send you a digital copy as well as provide physical photos.
-They are more expensive than taking photos of yourself, but it is guaranteed that the photos will be accepted by the Embassy.
+There are many professional services that will take photos of you which fulfill the requirements and send you a digital copy as well as provide physical photos.
+They are more expensive than taking photos of yourself, you will have a greater chance that the photos will be accepted by the Embassy.

-On the other hand, if you submit photos taken with bad quality cameras, the U.S Embassy might reject them and you will have to submit them again.
+On the other hand, if you submit photos taken with bad quality cameras, the US Embassy might reject them and you will have to submit them again.
 This will increase your processing time and it will take longer for you to get your visa.
-So, the best way to go about submitting your photos is to take them at professional stores.
+So, the best way to go about submitting your photos is to take them to professional stores.

-- You can put the baby in a car seat, but cover the car seat with a white sheet to provide the blank background
+- You can put the baby in a car seat, but cover the car seat with a white sheet to provide a blank background.

 What if I Changed my Appearance Significantly in the Last Months?

-If your photo is not older than 6 months, but your appearance has changed significantly then you might be required to submit a new photo.
-This would be required if you have done the following:
+If your photo is not older than 6 months, but your appearance has changed significantly then you might have to submit a new photo.
+This would be necessary if you have done the following:

-You will generally not be required to submit a new photo if you dyed your hair a different color or grew a beard.
-Teenagers will also not be required to submit new photos if they had a change in appearance due to a normal growth process.
+You will not have to submit a new photo if you dyed your hair or grew a beard.
+Teenagers will also not need to submit new photos if they had a change in appearance due to a normal growth process.
 As long as you are recognizable in the photos, they will be acceptable.
-However, the U.S Embassy is the one which decides whether your photos are acceptable or not.
+However, the US Embassy is the one which decides whether your photos are acceptable or not.